hazxel/sisyphus/C++/C++.md

 # Reference

 #### Reference vs Pointer

-- Same: they are both related to the address:
- - A pointer points to a memory address
- - A reference is an alias of a memory address
+- A pointer points to a memory address; A reference is an alias of a memory address

-- Difference:
- - Initialization:
-  - Reference must be initialized, and **cannot be modified to refer to other objects**.
+- Reference **cannot be modified to refer to other objects** after init.
-  - Pointer can be initialized anytime, and can be modified anytime
- - Reference cannot be null, pointer can be null
+- Reference cannot be null, and must be initialized, 悬垂引用 (dangling reference) is still possible
- - No const reference (but reference to a const object is ok)
+- There is no const reference (reference is by definition immutable, but reference to a const object is ok)
 - reference type must match with the object it is referring to (const reference is an exception)
- - increament operator (++) and sizeof() are different
 - Size of reference is the size of the object; size of the pointer is the size of the pointer itself
 - increament of reference increases the object, increament of the pointer makes the pointer point to the next address
 - reference has type check (safer)

 #### rvalue refrence (&&)